-3.3 Example 2: Assuming that the facts are the same as Example 1, but either the obligor or the purchaser or both are located outside England & Wales, will a court in England & Wales recognise that sale as being effective against the seller and other third parties (such as creditors or insolvency administrators of the seller), or must the requirements of the obligor's country or the purchaser's country (or both) be taken into account?
+3.3 Example 2: Assuming that the facts are the same as Example 1, but either the obligor or the purchaser or both are located outside England & Wales, will a court in England & Wales recognise that sale as being effective against the seller and other third parties (such as creditors or insolvency administrators of the seller), or must the foreign law requirements of the obligor's country or the purchaser's country (or both) be taken into account?

-See question 3.1 above.
-In addition, under both the Rome Convention and Rome I, there are certain limited circumstances where certain legal provisions of countries other than the country whose law was selected to govern the receivables purchase agreement may be (but not must be) taken into account such as where performance of the contract (by virtue of the location of the purchaser, the obligor, both or neither) is due in a place other than England and Wales, in which case the English courts have discretion whether to apply certain mandatory provisions of the law of the country where performance of the contract is due, in so far as non-application of those overriding provisions would render the performance of the contract unlawful in that country.
+See questions 3.1 and 3.2 above.
+In addition, under the Rome Convention and Rome I, there are limited circumstances where legal provisions of countries other than the country whose law was selected to govern the receivables purchase agreement may (but need not) be taken into account, such as where performance of the contract (by virtue of the location of the purchaser, the obligor, both or neither) is due in a place other than England and Wales, in which case the English courts have discretion whether to apply certain mandatory provisions of the law of the country where performance of the contract is due, in so far as non-application of those overriding provisions would render the performance of the contract unlawful in that country.

-3.4 Example 3: If (a) the seller is located in England & Wales but the obligor is located in another country, (b) the receivable is governed by the law of the obligor's country, (c) the seller sells the receivable to a purchaser located in a third country, (d) the seller and the purchaser choose the law of the obligor's country to govern the receivables purchase agreement, and (e) the sale complies with the requirements of the obligor's country, will a court in England & Wales recognise that sale as being effective against the seller and other third parties (such as creditors or insolvency administrators of the seller) without the need to comply with England & Wales' own sale requirements?
+3.4 Example 3.
+If: (a) the seller is located in England & Wales but the obligor is located in another country; (b) the receivable is governed by the law of the obligor's country; (c) the seller sells the receivable to a purchaser located in a third country; (d) the seller and the purchaser choose the law of the obligor's country to govern the receivables purchase agreement; and (e) the sale complies with the requirements of the obligor's country, will a court in England & Wales recognise that sale as being effective against the seller and other third parties (such as creditors or insolvency administrators of the seller) without the need to comply with England & Wales' own sale requirements?

-As above, under the Rome Convention and Rome I, the validity of a contract will be determined by reference to the law that governs the contract in substance under the Rome Convention or Rome I, and therefore the English courts would assess the validity of the contract in accordance with the law chosen by the parties.

-However, certain mandatory principles of England andWales would not be capable of disapplication by choice of law and the courts would not apply the parties chosen law to the extent it conflicted with those.
+Under the Rome Convention and Rome I, the validity of a contract will be determined by reference to the governing law of that contract as chosen by the parties.
+In assessing the validity of the receivables purchase agreement, the English courts would apply the governing law of the receivables purchase agreement (in this case the law of the obligor's country) and as to perfection of the sale, the governing law of the receivables (in this case also the law of the obligor's country).
+However, as discussed in question 2.3 above, certain mandatory principles of England and Wales (such as mandatory principles of insolvency law in the seller's insolvency) would not be capable of disapplication by the parties' choice of a foreign law and the courts would not apply the parties' chosen law to the extent it conflicted with those mandatory principles, or was manifestly incompatible with public policy.

-3.5 Example 4: If (a) the obligor is located in England & Wales but the seller is located in another country, (b) the receivable is governed by the law of the seller's country, (c) the seller and the purchaser choose the law of the seller's country to govern the receivables purchase agreement, and (d) the sale complies with the requirements of the seller's country, will a court in England & Wales recognise that sale as being effective against the obligor and other third parties (such as creditors or insolvency administrators of the obligor) without the need to comply with England & Wales' own sale requirements?
+3.5 Example 4.
+If: (a) the obligor is located in England & Wales but the seller is located in another country; (b) the receivable is governed by the law of the seller's country; (c) the seller and the purchaser choose the law of the seller's country to govern the receivables purchase agreement; and (d) the sale complies with the requirements of the seller's country, will a court in England & Wales recognise that sale as being effective against the obligor and other third parties (such as creditors or insolvency administrators of the obligor) without the need to comply with England & Wales' own sale requirements?